 AI Content creation has become a fad among SEO practitioners, people attempting to get their pages and sites ranked higher on search engines.
 It’s a manipulative technique.
 Its effectiveness at generating high volumes of content good at “tricking” search engine AI.
 This can lead to misinformation growing online, information that misleads people and has the potential for misleading other AI in a snowballing, vicious telephone game.

-Search engine optimization professionals have begun to discuss the results and challenges of using artificial intelligence for content creation.
+Search engine optimization professionals have begun to discuss the results and challenges of using ai content creation.
 Getting search engines to take a page’s content seriously, and count the page as one that should be considered in the ranking of other pages, requires unique content.

 From Gobbledygook to Grammar – AI Learns to Read